A Neural Entity Coreference Resolution Review: Anaphoric Types

 \section{Anaphoric Types}

 A variety of anaphoric types have been described in \citep{Hirst1981AnaphoraIN} and \citep{Lappin:1994:APA:203987.203989}.
-In the latter those anaphoric types have been further expanded to more distinct cases \citep{Mitkov1999ANAPHORAR,Ng:2010:SNP:1858681.1858823,Jurafsky:2009:SLP:1214993}.
+In the latter, those anaphoric types have been further expanded to include more distinct cases \citep{Mitkov1999ANAPHORAR,Ng:2010:SNP:1858681.1858823,Jurafsky:2009:SLP:1214993}.
 Different types of anaphora are resolved in the process of Coreference Resolution and different on Anaphora Resolution, while some are overlapping between the two.

-Therefore the difference in the tasks of Coreference Resolution and Anaphora Resolution can be described by the anaphoric types that each one0 handles and their approach to resolve them.
-Many deep learning approaches are handling specific anaphoric types, or excel in a certain anaphoric set, while struggle to resolve others.
-This can also be attributed to datasets that have not been well designed or do not hold a lot of anaphoric examples of some categories, as described in section \ref{sec:datasets}, which leads to the need for more targeted approaches.
+Therefore the difference in the tasks of Coreference Resolution and Anaphora Resolution can be described by the anaphoric types that each one handles and their approach to resolve them.
+Many deep learning approaches handle specific anaphoric types, or excel in a certain anaphoric set, while struggle to resolve others.
+This can also be attributed to datasets that have not been well designed or do not hold a sufficient amount of anaphoric examples of some categories, as described in section \ref{sec:datasets},leading to the need for more targeted approaches.

-In this section, we list the different anaphoric types in the English language, give a brief explanation of their unique characteristics and we differentiate in terms of their information types.
+In this section, we list the different anaphoric types in the English language, give a brief explanation of their unique characteristics and differentiate them in terms of their information types.
 We first start with the anaphoric types that point back to a certain antecedent.